 In addition, The Centre has initiated and conducted research studies / digital experiments, and rolled out programme support projects to understand the financial inclusion space and how technology can be leveraged to transform lives.
 The Centre has set up a Digital Innovation Lab at IIM Bangalore to promote development and scaling of new digital payment use cases and encourage research.

-Playing the role of an innovator, collaborator and thought leader in bringing together stakeholders from diverse sectors, Centre for Digital Financial Inclusion, in less four years since its inception, is bringing about a change in financial inclusion space through technology in the country.
+Playing the role of an innovator, collaborator and thought leader in bringing together stakeholders from diverse sectors, Centre for Digital Financial Inclusion, since its inception in 2014, is bringing about a change in financial inclusion space through technology in the country.

 The Centre for Digital Financial Inclusion (CDFI) at the Institute for Financial Management and Research (IFMR), Chennai was established in September 2014.
 Since then CDFI has grown into an innovative and vibrant organization with professionals working from its offices in New Delhi and Bengaluru.
 CDFI is headed by an Executive Director and supported by a team of functional and domain experts with programme and project management experience.

 CDFI advances the following objectives, all of which are aimed at poor, rural, or otherwise excluded population segments: